Assesa44/Phase1_project/README.md

 The primary aim of this project is to come up with a system that accurately classifies whether an aircraft is high-risk or low-risk based on the model and brand's history of accidents and incidents as documented in [kaggle](https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses).
 This project will help come up with actionable insights that will accurately advise and guide the head of the new aviation division to make accurate and data-driven decisions on the purchase and operation of airplanes for commercial and private enterprises as the company ventures into this new business endeavor.

-### Project links
+### Project files
-To view an interactive visualization of the project, use this [link](https://public.tableau.com/views/AircraftPurchaseRecommendations/Aircraftpurchaserecommendations?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

-For a simplified version, the presentation will serve you, to access it use this [link](https://1drv.ms/p/c/9fb0e9e462d93906/EaN9nBCmFZtGifZ0iCipkx4Blo7dZvK-YKd2KBSa6Twxlg?e=sjNwsY).
+For a simplified version, the presentation will serve you.
+To access it, use this [link](https://1drv.ms/p/c/9fb0e9e462d93906/EaN9nBCmFZtGifZ0iCipkx4Blo7dZvK-YKd2KBSa6Twxlg?e=sjNwsY).

 ## Business understanding
 ### Business problem